SilkRose/Pony/src/stories/pink-reflections/01-pink-reflection.md

 "That won't happen, I won't let it!"

-*"Your failure is a foregone conclusion, whether you like it or not.
-Failure is just waiting to collect."*
+*"But it will!
+Sooner or later, all of...
+THIS, that you've kept hidden underneath will be too much to handle.
+What then?
+Please, you can't keep doing this!"*

 "No, it won't, you're wrong.
 I am strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.

 *"You know it will, and you're afraid.
-You've delayed the crash, but you're terrified of the burns."*
+You've delayed the crash, and you're terrified of the burns."*